theBowja/genshin-db/readme.md

 ------------------------------------

-Flexibly search and get the information of characters, talents, constellations, weapons, weapon material, talent material, artifacts, food recipes, domains.
+Flexibly search and get the information of characters, talents, constellations, weapons, weapon material, talent material, artifacts, food recipes, domains, etc.

-All in-game languages are supported for query and result. (translations available only for characters, talents, materials, constellations, weapons, artifacts, foods currently).
+All in-game languages are supported for query and result.

-Install with:
+Install Node and npm.
+Then install the package in your project with:
 ```cmd
 npm install genshin-db
 ```